EvdH0/poreFUME/README.md

   --overwriteNanocorrect
                         overwrite the results in the output/nanocorrect/runid
+                        directory if the exist --overwriteNanopolish
+                        overwrite the results in the output/nanopolish/runid
-                        directory if the exist --overwriteCARD       overwrite the results in the output/annotation/runid directory if the exist --skipDemux           Skip the barcode demux step and proceed with nanocorrect, cannot be used with overwrite.
+                        directory, if the exist --overwriteCARD       overwrite the results in the output/annotation/runid directory if the exist --skipDemux           Skip the barcode demux step and proceed with nanocorrect, cannot be used with overwrite.
 Assumes the output/barcode/ and output/ directory are
                         populated accordingly
-  --skipDemuxCollect    will skip the demux it self and go to colletion based
+  --skipDemuxCollect    will skip the demux it self and go to collection based
                         on the pickle
   --skipNanocorrect     Skip the nanocorrect step.
+  --skipNanopolish      Skip the nanocorrect step.
   --skipCARD            Skip the CARD annotation --match [MATCH]       Score for match in alignment (default: 2.7) --mismatch [MISMATCH]